 Since this is just a quickie I won’t be going more in detail about the history of Ultima.

-As mentioned Akalabeth – World of Doom were only released for the Apple II home computer, but in the mid nineties an unofficial port to PC were made and back in 2016 an Italian team of three, with the blessings of Richard Garriot himself, released a version for the Commode 64.
+As mentioned Akalabeth – World of Doom was only released for the Apple II home computer, but in the mid-nineties, an unofficial port to PC was made, and back in 2016 an Italian team of three, with the blessings of Richard Garriot himself, released a version for the Commode 64.

-Only 50 physical copies were made, I was lucky enough to get a copy (#23) which can be see below.
+Only 50 physical copies were made, I was lucky enough to get a copy (#23) which can be seen below.